shmup/hexbugs/README.md

       And handle_message is a basic stubbed out async function that iterates over messages in the websocket
-[ ] - develop game state validation used by websocket api [ ] - develop needed websocket messages for a game
+[ ] - develop game state validation used by websocket api
+    Hm, okay so..

+    * A player tries to do some sorta thing
+    * Everything the player Can do runs through an FSM
+        1. is concede? concedes.
+        2. is players turn?
+        3. is add? is touching hive? is not touching enemy? is not seppuku?? add.
+        4. is move? doesnt temporarily cause 2 hives? is valid to insect type?
+        5. queens surrounded?
+[ ] - develop needed websocket messages for a game
         * the idea is that the UI can know the entire game state.
         * the game _can_ rehydrate if needed but the player will receive messages